 Change the end time to 10 seconds on the "Simulation" page, and rerun the previous.
 Then on "Results" page, "Time Values from RAM", "Bus", plot the bus 4 per unit voltage.
-The results
+The results are shown below.

 Notice following the fault the voltage does not recover to its pre-fault value.
 This is because we have not yet modeled an exciter.